 The person being sued through a third-party complaint must file an answer, similar to the one filed after the original complaint.

 If you plan on starting a lawsuit, you should make sure you're positioned to win your case.
 Otherwise, why bother?
-An attorney can help you properly -- and effectively -- file the initial complaint and other court documents.
-Get started today by having a seasoned personal injury lawyer review your claim absolutely free, with no obligation.
+Contact an experienced personal injury attorney who can help you properly -- and effectively -- file the initial complaint and other court documents.